-- Fixed payments (including in-substance fixed payments), less any lease incentives receivables; - Variable lease payments that are based on an index or a rate, initially measured using the index or rate as at the commencement date; - Amounts expected to be payable under a residual value guarantees - The exercise price of a purchase option if is reasonably certain to exercise the option; and - Payment of penalties for terminating the lease, if the lease term reflects the Group exercising that option.
+- Fixed payments (including in-substance fixed payments), less any lease incentives receivable; - Variable lease payments that are based on an index or a rate, initially measured using the index or rate as at the commencement date; - Amounts expected to be payable under residual value guarantees; - The exercise price of a purchase option if the Group is reasonably certain to exercise the option; - Lease payments to be made under an extension option if the Group is reasonably certain to exercise the option; and - Payment of penalties for terminating the lease, if the lease term reflects the Group exercising that option.

-For a contract that contain both lease and non-lease components, the Group allocates the consideration to each lease component on the basis of the relative stand-alone price of the lease and non-ease component.
-The Group has elected to not separate lease and non-lease component for property leases and account these as one single lease component.
+For a contract that contain both lease and non-lease components, the Group allocates the consideration to each lease component on the basis of the relative stand-alone prices of the lease and non-lease components.
+The Group has elected to not separate lease and non-lease components for property leases and account these as one single lease component.

-Lease liability is measured at amortised cost using the effective interest method.
-Lease liability shall be remeasured when:
+Lease liabilities are measured at amortised cost using the effective interest method.
+Lease liabilities shall be remeasured when:

-- There is a change in future lease payments arising from changes in an index or rate; - There is a change in the Group's assessment of whether it will exercise an extension option; or - There is modification in the scope or the consideration of the lease that was not part of the original term.
+- There is a change in future lease payments arising from changes in an index or rate; - There is a change in the Group's assessment of whether it will exercise an extension option; or - There is a modification in the scope or the consideration of the lease that was not part of the original term.

-Lease liability is remeasured with a corresponding adjustment to the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.
+Lease liabilities are remeasured with a corresponding adjustment to the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.